Justin Summerton: Themes and technique

-Justin Summerton is a surrealist painter who depicts a dreamlike world in his work, often presenting New Zealand as a primeval landscape.
+Summerton is a surrealist painter who depicts a dreamlike world in his work, often presenting New Zealand as a primeval landscape.
 In his work, Summerton reveals a fascination with New Zealand natural elements, such as the sea, volcanic cones, mountains and cloud formations, which constitute the basis of all his work.
 His latest paintings have been described as inhabiting "a strange milieu halfway between representational landscape and surrealist dreamscape."
 The artist makes the landscapes his own, by rearranging and/or adapting them to his vision, obeying to symbolic or allegorical purposes.

 The surrealist painter favours a utopian New Zealand: "Most of my art is related to the ecology of the world," Summerton says.
 "I'm not a hippy, greenie painter who rants on, but maybe I am an environmentalist.
 New Zealand is a bit of an oasis like that and I've had that theme running through my work for a while."

-"Summerton’s works harness the raw energy of New Zealand landforms and coast lines through the texture of his paint.
+"Summerton's works harness the raw energy of New Zealand landforms and coast lines through the texture of his paint.
 He captures and intensifies this power with layers upon layers of dense oils, culminating in a landscape that is far from traditional, and so referring to New Zealand landscape with a fresh perspective."

 At a recent solo show of his paintings, his technique was described as "scrumbling", a "brushstroke technique to build layers of colour and texture onto the canvas surface.
 This approach tends to modify rather than obscure the previous layer and creates stark contrast between dark and light pigments.
 The overall result is a fresh and vibrant new view of the New Zealand landscape."
-According to Warwick Henderson Gallery administrator Pania Lincoln, "his intensive application of oils builds layers of colour and texture that give the works a visual and literal 3-dimentional [sic] quality that is unique."

-Justin feels a particular affinity with the New Zealand coastline and beaches, spending much of his time in the water as a passionate surfer.
-He explores the shores of many beaches throughout New Zealand in his paintings, from Piha (Auckland) to St Clair Beach (Dunedin).

 Summerton has been identified as one of the New Zealand contemporary artists whose work is being thrown into the investment fine art market within only a few years of being produced.
-Proof of that is the fact that Summerton has one work in a public collection - the Aigantighe Art Gallery of Timaru, New Zealand - and another work (Lamp on a Pedestal, 2002) - in New Zealand's largest private collection, the Wallace Arts Trust Collection.
+He has one work in a public collection – the Aigantighe Art Gallery of Timaru, New Zealand – and another work (Lamp on a Pedestal, 2002) – in New Zealand's largest private collection, the Wallace Arts Trust Collection.

-Justin Summerton exhibits at the Warwick Henderson Gallery in Parnell, Auckland, and sells work regularly through the International Art Centre in Parnell, Auckland, New Zealand.
+Summerton exhibits at the Warwick Henderson Gallery in Parnell, Auckland, and sells work regularly through the International Art Centre in Parnell, Auckland, New Zealand.
 Numerous works by the artist have been sold at auction, including Cape Byron Lighthouse (2008), sold at the International Art Centre 'Fine Art Auction' in 2009.